SpiceWire/davis-vantage-pro2-backend/README.md

 This project allows owners of a Davis Vantage Pro 2 weather station to access, store, view and use weather data collected by the DavisVP2.
 It aligns with the technical specifications and protocols of the manufacturer's  [Serial Communication Reference Manual](https://support.davisinstruments.com/article/rbzgl0rh6k-vantage-pro-pro-2-and-vue-communications-reference-2-6-1-any-os).
  It is designed to run locally on a secured network.
 Users need physical access to the Davis Vantage Pro 2 console and a Davos datalogger (or equivalent).
+The companion [Davis Frontend](https://github.com/SpiceWire/davis-vantage-pro2-frontend} uses this project's endpoints.

 It implements:
 * A custom binary parser to convert binary weather data to human-readable information